sub0x0ne/retro_tools/README.md

 -----
 This is a set of custom scripts I developed to help manage ROMs and emulators on systems running Batocera, SBC handhelds with custom firmware, Recalbox, retropie, etc.

-It is intended for headless/remote use or whne GUI-based actions are too repetitive or cumbersome.
+It is intended for headless/remote use or when GUI-based actions are too repetitive or cumbersome.

 TOOL LISTING
 -----